Blue Box (manga): Characters

-The main female protagonist.
 Chinatsu is the star player of the girls' basketball team.
 She is one grade above Taiki and is often the first person at practice.
 Once a terrible basketball player, her dedication has helped her grow into a strong player with hopes of making it into the national championships.
 She moves in with Taiki's family when her parents leave to work abroad, and she and Taiki slowly become friends supporting each other.
 She is oblivious to Taiki being in love with her, but she enjoys his company and cares for him deeply.
 She later becomes Taiki's girlfriend.
+The two continue their relationship even after she moves out of the Inomata household.